afneville/docs/cs/ai/introduction.md

 ---
 author: Alexander Neville
 date: 2023-06-01
-title: Artificial Intelligence
+title: Introduction to AI
 ---

 _Artificial intelligence_ is the study or creation of machine algorithms which may make observations and inferences in order to perform actionable decision making, as a human or animal might.
-In wider society _Machine learning_ and AI are two often conflated terms.
+In wider society, _Machine learning_ and AI are two often conflated terms.
 ML is generally considered to be a specific discipline of AI, concerned with improving an algorithm\'s performance using past experience.
-This is not an article about ML.

 # Philosophy of AI

-There is not a universal consensus on definition of AI (which is a relatively ambiguous term), an issue revolving around the meaning of _intelligence_.
+There is not a universal consensus on the definition of AI (which is a relatively ambiguous term), a dispute revolving around the meaning of _intelligence_.
 It could be argued that the explicit goal of artificial intelligence is to simulate human performance.
 If a more abstract form of intelligence - artificial or otherwise - is adopted, then AI is not required to simulate human performance at all.
 Philosophy and logic attempt to codify the laws of thought; rationality and correct reasoning according to these rules could be achieved by a human or artificially by a machine.
-In some cases intelligence is said to be an internal property, as in a thought process or the reasoning employed, while in others it is evidenced in outward behaviour.
+In some cases, intelligence is said to be an internal property, as in a thought process or the reasoning employed, while in others it is evidenced in outward behaviour.
 These two conditions form four common interpretations of AI:

-- Thinking as a human.
+- _Thinking as a human_
-- Acting as a human.
+- _Acting as a human_
-- Thinking rationally.
+- _Thinking rationally_
-- Acting rationally.
+- _Acting rationally_

 The _Turing test_ is passed if a human evaluator is unable to tell apart a human and AI algorithm through interrogation.
 The effectiveness, or